noweber/Idle-Ogre/README.md

 # Idle Ogre

 ## Summary
 Idle Ogre is a mobile-first, indie, async, massive-multiplayer idle RPG.
-Players gain characters and loot, then configure their groups from trillions of different combinations to conquer the world.
+Players gain characters and loot, then configure their armies from trillions of different combinations to conquer the world.

 ## Playable Demo
 - [Development Instance](https://zealous-mud-0ef58d91e.5.azurestaticapps.net/)